 Now that we have a basic understanding of 3D printing and its evolution, let’s delve into the mechanics of how 3D printing actually works.
 At its core, 3D printing involves three key components: the design file, the printer, and the material.

 The design file, created using CAD software, serves as the blueprint for the object to be printed.
 It contains all the necessary information, such as dimensions, geometries, and specifications, that the printer needs to bring the design to life.
+Model makers use these digital files to prepare for the 3D print process, enabling them to quickly produce precise and detailed physical architectural models for visualization and presentation.

 Finally, the material used in 3D printing can range from polymers and thermoplastics to metals, ceramics, and even food.
 The choice of material depends on the specific requirements of the design, such as strength, durability, flexibility, or aesthetic properties.
 As technology progresses, new materials are continuously being developed, further expanding the possibilities for architectural applications.